 Joe Dillon, Divorce Mediator and child of divorce

 "My parents got divorced when I was a child and their relationship as husband and wife ended a very long time before the decision to end their marriage was made.
 They were unhappy for years and I strongly feel that the reason they didn't get divorced sooner was because of me.

 My parents' marriage relationship was volatile and they'd either be fighting or would go for days, and sometimes even weeks or months not speaking to each other.
 I witnessed all of this as a kid and it was an unbearable time in my life.

 So no, staying for the kids should not be the only reason a couple in an unhappy marriage does not divorce.

-Maybe you think you’ll ruin your child's life if you separate or divorce.
-But if your relationship with your spouse is toxic, staying in a marriage for the kids will likely do more damage than divorcing peacefully so you can be good co-parents."
+Maybe you think you’ll ruin your children's life if you separate or divorce.
+But if your relationship with your spouse is toxic, staying in a loveless marriage for the kids will likely do more damage than divorcing peacefully so you can be good co-parents."